Media pluralism

 Media pluralism defines the state of having a plurality of voices, opinions, and analyses in media systems (internal pluralism) or the coexistence of different and diverse types of medias and media support (external pluralism).

 Media pluralism is often recognized by international organizations and non-governmental organizations as being an essential part of a democratic state, Reporters Without Borders considers "access to a plurality of editorial lines and analyses [as] essential for citizens to be able to confront ideas, to make their own informed choices and to conduct their life freely".

 Expanded access to the Internet and the digital switch-over has enabled an increased availability of media content, largely through sharing and user-generated content on social media, in addition to the digital channels to which individuals have access across television and radio.
-The diversity of content is however accompanied by what Hallin and Mancini call polarized pluralism in a media system.
+The diversity of content is however accompanied by what Hallin and Mancini call "polarized pluralism" in a media system, in Comparing Media Systems.

 According to the UNESCO report on world trends in freedom of expression and media development, a sharper division in the way we use news is coming up due to the interaction between consumption habits, changing economic models and technical systems.
 This signifies that even if multiple kinds of information and programming are available, each segmented group may only ingest one branch of the whole.
 The increase of Internet penetration and reliance on online sources for news is thought of to producing siloed debates.

 At the infrastructural level, ‘zero rating’— in which Internet or mobile service providers allow users to access specific content or applications without counting towards the user's data ‘cap’— expands in parallel to mobile uptakes, particularly in emerging countries.
 Traditional business models for the news media continue to be disrupted, leading to vertical and horizontal concentration and introduction of new types of ownership.
 Challenges to media funding introduce new types of economic models such as pay-walls and crowd-funding initiatives.
 Gender is a part of media pluralism and is characterized by the under-representation of women in the media workforce, in decision-making and in media content.
 People with disabilities are also under-represented in the media system.

+Media capture is considered the primary threat to media pluralism.